MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-considerations.md

         1. There may be no internal DNS setup to resolve PCN names to IP addresses.

 1. Deploy an Azure IoT Edge device or virtual machine in the PCN and configure IoT Edge to communicate with the Internet through a Proxy server a DMZ.
-        1. Additional IoT Edge setup and configuration is required.
+        1. Additional IoT Edge setup and configuration are required.
 See [Configure an IoT Edge device to communicate through a proxy server](https://docs.microsoft.com/azure/iot-edge/how-to-configure-proxy-support).
         1. The Proxy server may introduce a single point of failure and/or a performance bottleneck.
         1. There may be no DNS setup in the PCN to resolve external names to IP addresses.